akdh/entertain-me/README.md

       "run": "runA"
     }

+Your server will be sent a suggestion request immediately to this URL, the server must respond to this request, without errors, in order to successfully subscribe.

 If you receive a 200 response code your server was successfully subscribed.
 The response code will contain a subscription id.

     {